Baltimore Colts: Move to Indianapolis

 The city of Indianapolis, Indiana, made an offer for the Colts franchise to move there.
 Baltimore was unsuccessful at persuading them to stay, so the city government attempted to get the state legislature to condemn the Colts franchise and give ownership to another group that would promise to keep the Colts in Baltimore.
-Oakland, California had just had some success in court trying the same tactic with the Oakland Raiders.
-Under the threat of eminent domain from the city of Baltimore, the franchise relocated to Indianapolis in the middle of the night on March 29, 1984.
+Oakland, California, had just had some success in court trying the same tactic with the Oakland Raiders.
+Under the threat of eminent domain from the city of Baltimore, the franchise moved to Indianapolis in the middle of the night on March 29, 1984.

 The city of Baltimore did not give up and sued to condemn the franchise anyway and seize ownership.
 Baltimore did not prevail in court, but eventually acquired a new NFL team in 1996 with the establishment of the Baltimore Ravens following the Cleveland Browns relocation controversy.

 Many former Colts players were infuriated by the move.
 Among the most notable was Johnny Unitas, who opted to cut all ties with his former team after the incident.
 Unitas aligned himself with the Ravens when they moved to Baltimore, and a statue of him was placed outside of M&T Bank Stadium.
 On the other hand, Colts owner Jim Irsay held a reunion for the 1975 AFC East champion Baltimore Colts in Indianapolis at Lucas Oil Stadium in 2009.
 39 of the 53 members of that team attended the ceremony, including Bert Jones, Lydell Mitchell, and Mike Curtis.